41st Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 Zero for the Battle of the Selle was 05.20 on 17 October.
 The batteries kept up CB fire beforehand, then bombardment switched to important localities as the infantry (50th (Northumbrian) and 66th (2nd East Lancashire) Divisions) went over the top.
 Le Cateau was taken, but fighting went on all day and a second bombardment had to be arranged against the station and railway triangle.
 These objectives were not taken until another deliberate attack was put in on the morning of 18 October, after which the batteries were troubled by retaliatory enemy shelling.
 On 20 October 23rd Bde's 6-inch batteries assisted the attack across the Selle by the neighbouring V Corps and by the end of the day the engineers had constructed heavy bridges over the river.
 On 23 October XIII Corps attacked l'Evêque Wood, the 6-inch howitzers being used as the front of the creeping barrage, though concentrated on sunken roads, farms and strongpoints.
 41st Siege Bty then pushed forward to Forest-en-Cambrésis, its FOO parties keeping in touch with the advancing infantry.
-It advanced again next day as Fourth Army closed up to the River Sambre.Blaxland, pp. 251–2.Farndale, Western Front, pp. 308–13.
+It advanced again next day as Fourth Army closed up to the River Sambre.